 Vom Wald das Beste. – Nationalparkregion Bayerischer Wald

-Servus or Habedere - The Bavarian dialect, the most attractive and popular in Germany!
+Servus or Habedere - The Bavarian dialect, the most attractive and most popular in Germany!

-But beware, Bavarian is not equal to Bavarian!
-The Bavarian dialect is subdivided again into the different regions, even within a region there are again differences in pronunciation.
+But beware, not all Bavarian is the same!
+The Bavarian dialect is further subdivided into different regions, and even within a region there are differences in pronunciation.
 The dialect for the Bavarian Forest is called "Waidler dialect".
-And if you listen closely, you can recognize the regional differences by the pronunciation of some words.
+And if you listen more closely, you can recognize the regional differences in the pronunciation of some words.

-But first slowly!
-So that you basically understand "Waidlerisch" during your next stay and can come up with one or the other word, we have summarized the most important and everyday words.
-If you know these words, you will discover the differences of the Waidler dialect much easier.
+But slowly for now!
+We have summarized the most important and everyday words so that you can understand "Waidlerisch" during your next stay and can show off a word or two.
+Once you have mastered these words, it will be much easier for you to discover the differences in the Waidler dialect on site.
 Advanced learners can not only speak the individual pronunciations, but also assign them to the individual "corners"!

 The best of the Waidler dialect.

-Servus/Servas = neutral greeting and/or farewell (always goes!)
+Servus/Servas = neutral greeting and/or farewell (always works!)

-Habedere (short also "dere") = greeting and/or farewell in the Du-form
+Habedere (also "dere" for short) = greeting and/or farewell in the "Du" form

 Bittschä = please